StudentRND/Code-Evangelist-Manual/inclusion.md

 # Privileges

-If you had to choose only a few of these privlidges to retain, which would you choose?
+If you could only retain a few of these privlidges, which would you give up?

 * Being able to create video game characters which look like you.
 * Finding role models and mentors of the same gender as you.